k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 * PROJECT_ID

-* LOCATION_ID, Optional - in case you use regional secret manager.
+* LOCATION_ID, Optional - in case you use a regional secret manager.